jmandel/termify/fhir-vocab-prompts.md

 Observation:
 {}

-Thought: Are any of these results an excellent match for the user's original context?
-Did my query change the meaning of the user's intent?
-Should I run another query to improve the results?
-I will begin a new "Thought:" to answer these questions questions, then I will pick from these actions:
+Thought: 1) What "display" was I expecting  in the current activity?
+2) Which of these results matches the context best?
+3) Do I need to look at the next page of results?
+4) Would a different search find terms that better match the context?
+I will begin a new "Thought:" and I will answer each of these four questions carefully, then I will pick from these actions:

  * Action: Final Answer, followed by a FHIR Coding in a ```json block
- * Action:  HTTP Query, with an updated query based on my reflections or an available link.
-I will never repeat a query, but always make improvements. o
+ * Action:  HTTP Query, using a better guess at the "display".
+I will never repeat a query, but always make improvements.